kitnato/neverquest/source/data/manual.md

 - 2 slots
 - High damage
+- Medium attack rate
+- High burden
+- High purchase & crafting cost
+- High weight

+There is also a chance to [execute](#execution-threshold) monsters when at or under a certain health threshold or under.

+##### Ranged weapons

+- 2 slots
+- Low damage
 - Low attack rate
-- High stamina requirement
-- Chance to execute monsters at 20% health or under

-##### Ranged weapons

-All ranged weapons take up both main and [shield](#shields) slots and have a certain [range](#range) that determines how long the monster must travel before it can start attacking once it's engaged.
+- Medium burden
+- Medium purchase & crafting cost
+- Medium weight

+There is also a certain [range](#range) that delays contact with the monster.

-Ranged weapons require finite ammunition, which can be purchased from the [fletcher](#fletcher) if the ammunition pouch has been acquired from the [merchant](#merchant).
+They require finite ammunition as part of the second slot, which can be purchased from the [fletcher](#fletcher) once the correct trinket has been acquired from the [merchant](#merchant).

 Requires the [archery](#archery) skill.